juliatrend/juliatrend.github.io/README.md

 Work on Julia was started in 2009, by Jeff Bezanson, Stefan Karpinski, Viral B. Shah, and Alan Edelman who set out to create a free language that was both high-level and fast.
 On 14 February 2012 the team launched a website with a blog post explaining the language's mission.
 Julia 1.0, the first longterm stable version, was released on 8 August 2018.

 Since 2012, the user number and package number keep on increasing.
-In order to give an overview of the popularity trend, we collect the historical language-rank data from TIOBE and RedMonk, after it first enters Top-50 in Sep, 2016.
-Hope it could help the users to understand the popularity trend of Julia.
+In order to give an overview of the popularity the trend, we collect the historical language-rank data from TIOBE and RedMonk, after it first enters Top-50 in Sep, 2016.
+Hope it could be help the users to understand the popularity trend of Julia.
 Data complement and correction are welcomed.

 ## 2. Language Popularity Trend